-The cooler months are best for planting groundcovers.
+Groundcovers are a sturdy and attractive option for your walkways.
+The cooler months of fall are best for planting groundcovers.
 Give them a few months to get established before allowing foot traffic.

-Adding a pair of chairs, or a porch swing if you have the space, gives your front porch instant appeal.
+Treat your front porch like a room in your home for a welcoming entrance.
+Adding a pair of chairs, or a porch swing, if you have the space, gives your front porch instant appeal.
 To follow the trend of outdoor living rooms, pick out a few pillows in shades coordinating with containers and flowers.
 The weather-resistant fabrics will look fresh all season long.

 Just like indoor rooms need sweeping and dusting, outdoor living rooms will benefit from light housekeeping as well.
 Find a decorative box and tuck in a dusting cloth to wipe down furniture.
 Place a few packs of fertilizer inside, and keep an attractive watering can nearby so there’s no excuse for not taking care of the plants.